iluwatar/java-design-patterns/poison-pill/README.md

 ## Intent of Poison Pill Design Pattern

-The Poison Pill design pattern is used to gracefully shut down a service or a producer-consumer system by sending a special message (the "poison pill") which indicates that no more messages will be sent, allowing the consumers to terminate.
+The Poison Pill design pattern is used to gracefully shut down a service or a producer-consumer system by sending a special message (the "poison pill") to message queue which indicates that no more messages will be sent, allowing the consumers to terminate.

 ## Detailed Explanation of Poison Pill Pattern with Real-World Examples